-Whenever the clutch pedal is operated, a slight movement of internal clutch parts must take place.
-Normally, any moving parts should be lubricated, but in lubricating a dry disc type clutch, a very minimum amount of lubricant must be used.
+Whenever the clutch pedal is operated, a slight movement of the internal clutch parts must take place Normally, any moving parts should be lubricated, but in lubricating a dry disc type clutch, a very minimum amount of lubricant must be used.
 When the clutch pedal is depressed, the disc moves on the splines of the transmission main drive pinion shaft.
 The pressure plate also moves in the slots of the cover and on the eye bolts.
 The release levers contact the strut, the cross pin, the lever spring and the release bearing.
-The roller assemblies also require minimum lubrication.
-When it is advisable to lubricate these parts, a thin film of wheel bearing grease should be applied only to the contact area of the part at time of assembly.
+When it is advisable to lubricate these parts, a thin film of wheel bearing grease should be applied only to the contact area of the part at the time of assembly.

-(1) Assemble the eye bolt, cross pin and release lever.
-Hold the threaded end of the eye bolt between the thumb and index finger.

-(2) With the other hand, hold the strut in the slot in the pressure plate lug (Fig. 4).

-(3) Insert the eye bolt in the hole in the pressure plate and position the release lever under the strut so that the strut can be positioned in the groove in the lever.

-(4) Install the other levers in the same manner.

-(5) Place the pressure plate on the clutch fixture Tool C-585A with the levers over the fixture feeler blades.

-(6) Place the pressure springs on the pressure plate in the following order: Painted (white) next to release spring levers followed by two unpainted springs.
+- (1) Assemble the eye bolt, cross pin and release lever.
+Hold the threaded end of the eye bolt between the thumb and index finger. - (2) With the other hand, hold the strut in the slot in the pressure plate lug (Fig. 4). - (3) Insert the eye bolt in the hole in the pressure plate and position the release lever under the strut so that the strut can be positioned in the groove in the lever. - (4) Install the other levers in the same manner. - (5) Place the pressure plate on the clutch fixture Tool C-585A with the levers over the fixture feeler blades. - (6) On the #1506 Clutch, place the pressure springs on the pressure plate in the following order: Painted (white) next to the release spring levers followed by two unpainted springs.
 There is no spring in the fourth cavity.

-(7) Place the rollers in position on the pressure plate.

-(8) Place the cover over the rollers and springs, with the aligning mark on the cover over the marked lug of the pressure plate.

-(9) Install the three-legged spider over the center screw with the legs contacting the cover midway between the eye bolt holes.

-(10) Install the thrust washer and compression nut.
-While tightening the nut, guide the eye bolts through the cover and guide the cover over the pressure plate lugs.
-Also make certain that the rollers are free to move in their slots.
+On the No. 1570 and No. 1579 clutch, alternate the colored (or no color) springs evenly around the pressure cavities. - (7) Place the rollers in position on the pressure plate. - (8) Place the cover over the rollers and springs, with the aligning mark on the cover over the marked lug of the pressure plate. - (9) Install the three-legged spider over the center screw with the legs contacting the cover midway between the eve bolt holes. - (10) Install the thrust washer and compression nut.
+While tightening the nut, guide the eye bolts through the cover and guide the cover over the pressure plate lugs, also make certain that the rollers are free to move in their slots.
 Tighten the compression nut until the cover contacts the base of the fixture.

-(11) Apply fixture clamps at each cover retainer bolt hole to hold the assembly to the fixture.